Pallet collar: Standardisation

 Standard pallet collars are manufactured in four heights: 100, 200, 300 and 400 mm.
 By using the needed heights and combining them together it is possible to closely match every single package to particular products.

-Three standard sizes are manufactured: 600x800, 800x1200 and 1000x1200 mm.
+Three standard sizes are manufactured: 600×800 mm, 800×1200 mm and 1000×1200 mm.
 These standard sizes complement the majority of most commonly used standard pallets.

 Customisation

 In order to provide quality working conditions and efficiency it is possible to manufacture any custom height and size, which can provide precise packaging for any type of products.

 Hinges can be customised too in order to provide better working conditions.
 For example, one side of the collar may open as a door, to provide easy access to stored goods.

 Materials

 Standard pallet collars are manufactured from plywood, which provides the necessary quality.
 OSB or plastic pallet collars are also often used.
 Each of the materials has advantages and disadvantages.

 Avoiding risks

 To form the needed packaging from pallet collars, only collars from one manufacturer should be stacked on one another.
 While the majority of manufacturers use standard sizes, minor differences can occur due to the technology used in manufacturing.
 Such differences can cause significant safety issues.